Sectors to Invest in the Nigerian Economy

 Nigeria has a total landmass of 923,768km2.
 The Nigerian land is fertile, arable, and suitable for forestry and animal husbandry.

 There are about 13 national strategic export products and services to replace crude oil.
 For instance, palm oil, cocoa, cashew, sugar, and rice.

 The Federal Government is implementing a lot of incentive schemes to make the agricultural sector attractive to investors.

 Furthermore, farmers who produce key agricultural commodities such as cereals (rice, maize, wheat, etc.); cotton; roots and tubers (cassava, potatoes, yam, ginger, etc.); sugarcane; tree crops (oil palm, cocoa, rubber, etc.) legumes (soybean, sesame seed); tomato; and livestock (fish, poultry, ruminants, etc) can now access loan from Nigerian banks at an interest rate of 9%.

 Information Communication Technology (ICT)

-With the increasing use of affordable smartphones and easy access to internet, businesses are beginning to thrive online.
-They are taking advantage of the free access to a wide range of online customers.
+With the increasing use of affordable smartphones and easy access to the internet, businesses are beginning to thrive online.
+They are taking advantage of free access to a wide range of online customers.

 Nigeria has an abundance of young and highly skilled manpower that will drive this sector.

-Therefore companies and individuals can use this opportunity to setup IT companies to offer various ICT based solutions.
+Therefore companies and individuals can use this opportunity to set up IT companies to offer various ICT-based solutions.

 Nigeria has a population of over 180 million.
 With an increasing population, there is a remarkably high demand for healthcare services.